ibm-cloud-docs/Registry/registry_faq.md

 You are not authorized to create a namespace in {{site.data.keyword.registrylong_notm}}.
 The error message `You are not authorized to access the specified resource.` indicates that you lack the necessary user permissions for working with namespaces.
 To add, assign, and remove namespaces, you must have the Manager role in the {{site.data.keyword.registryshort}} service at the account level.
 If you have the Manager role on the resource group, or resource groups, it is not sufficient; the Manager role must be at the account level.

 For more information, see [Why aren't I authorized to access a specified resource in {{site.data.keyword.registryshort}}?](/docs/Registry?topic=Registry-troubleshoot-namespace-auth) and [User permissions for working with namespaces](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_setup_cli_namespace_plan_perm).

+## How do I obtain image pull credentials for {{site.data.keyword.registryshort}}?
+{: #faq_credentials}
+{: faq}

+For long-lived credentials, you want an API key that is associated with a service ID or user ID that has IAM reader permission on the namespace that contains the image.
+A user API key is associated with a user and their access policies.
+A service ID API key has its own access policies.
+You can create service ID API keys and user API keys manually in the {{site.data.keyword.cloud_notm}} console and in the CLI.
+For more information about API keys, see [Understanding API keys](/docs/account?topic=account-manapikey).

+For security reasons, the API key is only available to be copied or downloaded at the time of creation.
+If the API key is lost, you must create a new API key.
+{: tip}

+You can create user API keys and service ID API keys in the console, the CLI, the API, and in Terraform.
+For more information about creating API keys, see [Managing user API keys](/docs/account?topic=account-userapikey&interface=ui) and [Managing service ID API keys](/docs/account?topic=account-serviceidapikeys&interface=ui).

+For more information about how to access {{site.data.keyword.registryshort}}, see [Accessing {{site.data.keyword.registryshort}}](/docs/Registry?topic=Registry-registry_access).

 ## How do I list image names?
 {: #faq_list_images}